-- A. A student who is ill and expects to be granted an excused absence from first and second period classes must inform the residence hall on-duty staff of his/her illness by 8:00 a.m. and go to the Health Center by 8:15 a.m., unless otherwise instructed by the office worker.
-In all cases of illness, students must inform the residence hall desk worker at once. - 1.
+- A. A student who is ill and expects to be granted an excused absence from first and second period classes must inform the residence hall on-duty staff of his/her illness by 8:00 a.m. and go to the Health Center at the earliest available appointment time, unless otherwise instructed by the office worker.
+In all cases of illness, students must inform the residence hall desk worker at once.
+If a student wakes up late for a class or meeting and then requests a Health Center appointment, the student will still receive consequences for the tardy/unexcused absence earned.
+It is imperative that the student should request an appointment through Residence Life prior to being marked Unverified. - 1.
 The student will be given a Health Center form by the residence hall desk worker to be returned to the residence hall indicating whether the student should (a) attend class, (b) be excused from class, or (c) be referred to an alternate health care provider. - 2.
 A student is not automatically excused from classes just by going to the Health Center by 8:15 a.m.
-There must also be substantiation from the nurse regarding the seriousness of the illness.

-- 3. A minor illness (i.e., cramps, headaches, minor colds) is not considered a justifiable reason to miss class. - B. At any time during the remainder of the school day (excluding classes prior to 8:30 a.m.) an excused absence from class will be granted providing the student has gone to the Health Center within one hour of the beginning of the class and has a substantiated illness.
+There must also be substantiation from the nurse regarding the seriousness of the illness. - 3.
+A minor illness (i.e., cramps, headaches, minor colds) is not considered a justifiable reason to miss class. - B. At any time during the remainder of the school day (excluding classes prior to 8:30 a.m.) an excused absence from class will be granted providing the student has gone to the Health Center within one hour of the beginning of the class and has a substantiated illness.
 Before going to the Health Center, the student must inform the residence hall desk worker and get a Health Center Form. - C. Students who are excused for one or more classes due to illness shall not attend any school function, other than tutorials, and are expected to remain in the residence hall room except for meals (this includes Friday nights).
 In all cases, students excused from class attendance must receive permission to leave the residence hall.
 Students cannot attend tutorials or any other school function when confined to "bed rest" unless approval is obtained from the Hall Director on Duty.